RobTrew/tree-tools/FoldingText scripts/Task management/2013-01-08-quick-md-file-entry-script .md

 ### Use with Alfred

-- Paste into an Alfred Applescript extension dialog - NB uncheck 'Background'
+- Paste into an Alfred Applescript extension dialog

+- Uncheck `Background`

+- Fill other fields and exit dialog

 - Follow the action shortcut with a space, and continue typing.